evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro_LWB/_index.md

 ## Performance

 The Volkswagen ID.
-Buzz Pro LWB has a maximum power of 210 KW (286 hp/282 bhp) and a total torque of 550 nm (406 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 7.9 seconds and has a top speed of 160 km/h (99 mph).
+Buzz Pro LWB offers modest performance with a maximum power of 210 kW (286 hp / 282 bhp) and a total torque of 550 Nm (406 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.9 seconds and has a top speed of160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging